Pricing Policy: Employment Tribunals

 What are our typical fees?

 Unlike some solicitors and most banks, we do not charge a percentage fee based on the value of the estate.
-Our fees are based on the time it takes us to do the work and we apply a system of hourly rates ranging from £120 plus VAT for paralegals and trainee solicitors to £240 plus VAT for partner-level solicitors.
+Our fees are based on the time it takes us to do the work and we apply a system of hourly rates ranging from £125 exclusive of VAT for paralegals and trainee solicitors to £225 exclusive of VAT for director-level solicitors and £225 – £250 exclusive of VAT for consultants.

 You can instruct us to do as little or as much of the work as you wish.